avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 * Copy the *psoc62_2m_ext_swap_single.json* flashmap JSON file from this project in the [flashmap](flashmap) directory into the \<MCUboot>/flashmap director.
 * Modify the value of the FLASH_MAP variable in the \<MCUboot>/user_config.mk file to use *psoc62_2m_ext_swap_single.json*
 * Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
-* Select the *MCUboot-Based_Basic_Bootloader.bootloader_app* in the \<MCUboot> project in the left panel and open the Eclipse terminal window the bottom panel.
+* Select the *MCUboot-Based_Basic_Bootloader.bootloader_app* in the \<MCUboot> project in the left panel and open the Eclipse Terminal window in the bottom panel.
 The terminal should be in the MCUboot-Based_Basic_Bootloader/bootloader_app directory.
 * From the terminal, execute the `make program_proj` command to build and program the MCUboot-based bootloader application.